cbeck88/strict-variant/README.md

 tries to get the object in situ, and only puts it on the heap if an exception is thrown.
 However, if exceptions are thrown regularly, then you would already have had to tolerate this overhead with `boost::variant`.
-An advantage, though, is that operations on `safe_variant` are relatively easy to reason about, as there are no dynamic allocations taking place that you don't explicitly opt in to.
-And besides, for the use cases where `safe_variant` is attractive in the first place, the types will all likely be no-throw move constructible anyways.
+An advantage, though, is that operations on `strict_variant` are relatively easy to reason about, as there are no dynamic allocations taking place that you don't explicitly opt in to.
+And besides, for the use cases where `strict_variant` is attractive in the first place, the types will all likely be no-throw move constructible anyways.

 Regardless, at least when your types are in fact no-throw move constructible,